 Each segment comes with a downloadable transcript, a French vocabulary list and an exercise page.
 They are most suited to beginners.

-These French lessons are by subscription only.
+These French lessons online are by subscription only.

 Another French for beginners podcast is Podcast Français Facile.